Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: A Regularized High-Order Model and Algorithm

 Let us describe the abilities of $p^{\textnormal{th}}$-order methods of degree $p \geq 2$ in generating the new iterates.
-More specifically, the output of oracle at a point $\bar{x} \in \XCal$ consists in the set of multi-linear forms given by
+In particular, the output of oracle at a point $\bar{x} \in \XCal$ consists in the set of multi-linear forms given by